github/vscode-codeql/extensions/ql-vscode/docs/test-plan.md

 3. Open variant analysis on GitHub
    - Check that the correct workflow is opened

-### Test Case 5: Cancelling a variant analysis run
+### Test Case 5: MRVA - Cancelling a variant analysis run

 When running one of the above queries, try cancelling one from within VS Code:
 - Check that the query is cancelled and the query history item is updated.
 - Check that the workflow run is also cancelled.
 - Check that any available results are visible in VS Code.

-### Test Case 6: Change to a different colour theme
+### Test Case 6: MRVA - Change to a different colour theme

 When running one of the above queries, try changing to a different colour theme and check that everything looks sensible.
 Are there any components that are not showing up?